-MTH731U/MTHM731/MTH731P: Computational Statistics Duration: 3 hours Date and time: 3rd June 2016, 14:30-17:30 Apart from this page, you are not permitted to read the contents of this question paper until instructed to do so by an invigilator.
+MTH6931: Computational Statistics Duration: 2 hours Date and time: 3rd June 2016, 14:30-16:30 Apart from this page, you are not permitted to read the contents of this question paper until instructed to do so by an invigilator.
 You should attempt ALL questions.
 Marks awarded are shown next to the questions.
 Calculators ARE permitted in this examination.
 The unauthorised use of material stored in pre-programmable memory constitutes an examination offence.
 Please state on your answer book the name and type of machine used.
 The New Cambridge Statistical Tables are provided.
 Complete all rough workings in the answer book and cross through any work that is not to be assessed.
 Possession of unauthorised material at any time when under examination conditions is an assessment offence and can lead to expulsion from QMUL.
 Check now to ensure you do not have any notes, mobile phones, smartwatches or unauthorised electronic devices on your person.
 If you do, raise your hand and give them to an invigilator immediately.
 It is also an offence to have any writing of any kind on your person, including on your body.
 If you are found to have hidden unauthorised material elsewhere, including toilets and cloakrooms it shall be treated as being found in your possession.
 Unauthorised material found on your mobile phone or other electronic device will be considered the same as being in possession of paper notes.
 A mobile phone that causes a disruption in the exam is also an assessment offence.
 Exam papers must not be removed from the examination room.

-Examiner(s): J. Griffin, H. Maruri-Aguilar Question 1 (10 marks).
+Examiner(s): J. Griffin, H. Maruri-Aguilar

+Page 2

+Question 1 (16 marks).

 - (a) Plots A and B show Q-Q plots for two samples of size 100, of different quantities.
-Assuming that the horizontal axes show the reference distribution, explain for this type of plot what is shown on the axes, what each circle in the plots represents and what general pattern we expect to see if the sample is from the reference distribution.
-[4] - (b) Assuming that the reference distribution is a standard normal distribution, what does each plot tell us about the distribution of that sample?
-[6] Question 2 (15 marks).
+Assuming that the horizontal axes show the reference distribution, explain for this type of plot what is shown on the axes, what each circle in the plots represents and what general pattern we expect to see if the sample is from the reference distribution. - (b) Assuming that the reference distribution is a standard normal distribution, what does each plot tell us about the distribution of that sample?
+[9] Question 2 (23 marks).

-- (a) Suppose we have a random sample $y_1, \ldots, y_n$ .
-Define the empirical cumulative distribution function for this sample. - (b) We wish to test at the 10% level of significance if the sample comes from a normal distribution with mean 4 and standard deviation 1, using the two-sided Kolmogorov-Smirnov one sample test.
+(a) Suppose we have a random sample y_1, \ldots, y_n .
+Define the empirical cumulative distribution function for this sample.
+[5] (b) We wish to test at the 10% level of significance if the sample comes from a normal distribution with mean 4 and standard deviation 1, using the two-sided Kolmogorov-Smirnov one sample test.
 Carry out this test, stating clearly your null hypothesis and conclusions.
-[12] [3] Question 3 (13 marks).
+[18] © Queen Mary, University of London (2016) Question 3 (20 marks).

-(a) State the general formula for a kernel density estimator (KDE) of a probability density function f explaining all terms.
-Which component of a KDE has the strongest influence on the appearance of the estimated probability density function?
-[4] (b) For a given sample size, how do the bias and variance of a KDE at a single point change as the bandwidth is made smaller?
-[4] (c) For a KDE with kernel K, where K has variance $\sigma_K^2$ , the asymptotic mean integrated square error AMISE is for large sample size n and small bandwidth h given by $$\mathbf{AMISE} = \frac{1}{nh}A + \frac{1}{4}h^4B$$ where $$A = \int{-\infty}^{+\infty} K^2(y) \, dy \,, \quad B = \sigma_K^4 \int{-\infty}^{+\infty} (f''(y))^2 \, dy$$ Find the value $h^$ of h that minimizes the AMISE, showing that it is a minimum.
-[5] Question 4 (16 marks).
-Let $x_1, \ldots, x_m$ and $y_1, \ldots, y_n$ be two independent random samples, and suppose that all m + n values are distinct. (a) Define the Wilcoxon rank-sum statistic W for these samples based on the ranks of $x_1, \ldots, x_m$ .
-[4] (b) What is the range of values that W can take?
-Justify your answer.
-[4] (c) Show that if both samples are generated by the same probability distribution, then $$E(W) = \frac{m(m+n+1)}{2}.$$ [8] Question 5 (18 marks).
+- (a) State the general formula for a kernel density estimator (KDE) of a probability density function f explaining all terms.
+Which component of a KDE has the strongest influence on the appearance of the estimated probability density function? - (b) For a given sample size, how do the bias and variance of a KDE at a single point change as the bandwidth is made smaller? - (c) For a KDE with kernel K, where K has variance σ_K^2 , the asymptotic mean integrated square error AMISE is for large sample size n and small bandwidth h given by $$\mathbf{AMISE} = \frac{1}{nh}A + \frac{1}{4}h^4B$$ where $$A = \int{-\infty}^{+\infty} K^{2}(y) \, dy \,, \quad B = \sigma{K}^{4} \int{-\infty}^{+\infty} (f''(y))^{2} \, dy$$ Find the value h^ of h that minimizes the AMISE, showing that it is a minimum.
+[8] [18] [6] [6] Question 4 (27 marks).